ChickenProp/chickenprop.github.com/_posts/2024-03-28-uk-crypto-taxes.md

 I like to track my finances with [ledger](https://ledger-cli.org), which means I want some way to encode these rules in that.

-I think I have something that works decently, which I demonstrate in a sample file that you can see here:
+I think I have something that works decently, which I demonstrate in a sample file that you can see here.

+I think it's mostly fairly standard outside of the `Holdings` top-level account.
+You can do e.g. `ledger bal not Holdings` to hide that.
+It doesn't make use of lot dates or prices to do matching (that's not how the UK needs you to do things).
+It doesn't use virtual postings.

+It doesn't work in hledger because that doesn't support posting cost expressions like `0.01 ETH @ (£300 / 0.01)`.
+If you replace those with their calculated value it seems fine.

+It should work fairly straightforwardly with stocks as well as crypto, with the caveat that I'm not sure how to encode stock splits and don't know if there are other fiddly details to complicate matters.

+The things I'm most unhappy about are that it doesn't balance to 0, and that there's no help with average prices of Section 104 holdings.

 <details markdown="1">
 <summary>Example ledger file</summary>